Academic Programmes

 An elaborate list of our research-oriented academic programmes

-The undergraduate program in Mechanical Engineering at Thapar Institute of Engineering and Technology is designed to prepare its graduates for continued learning and successful careers in industry, government, academia, being entrepreneur and consulting.
+The UG-Mechatronics Programme at Thapar Institute of Engineering and Technology (TIET) is designed to prepare its graduates for continued learning and successful careers in industry, government, academia, being entrepreneur and consulting.
 Our graduates are expected to:

 2. Continue their intellectual development imbibing ability for lifelong learning by pursuing higher education or professional development courses.